aws-samples/aws-system-manager-automation-unencrypted-to-encrypted-resources/README.md

 # Automatically remediate unencrypted resources

-These samples describe how to automatically remediate uenencrypted resources such as RDS and EBS volumes.
+These samples describe how to automatically remediate uenencrypted resources such as RDS.

 ## Automatically remediate unencrypted RDS Instances and Clusters using customer master keys